-- 1. Employees may use paid leave (annual, sick, or personal), if appropriate, take leave without pay, or use a combination of both to cover the absence from work.
-Use of paid leave must comply with DHS Policy #1006: Absence from Work. - a.
+- 1. Employees must use paid leave (compensatory time, annual, sick, or personal, Short-term disability, etc.) if appropriate, or use a combination to cover the absence from work.
+Use of paid leave must comply with DHS Policy #1006: Absence from Work.
+Leave without pay should only be used when paid leave has been exhausted or Short-term disability is being utilized. - a.
 Absences due to morning sickness and other pregnancy related absences (including the two [2] weeks immediately before delivery) generally qualify for use of sick leave by female employees. - b.
 The first six (6) weeks following the birth of a child generally qualify for use of sick leave by the employee giving birth.
 Additional use of sick leave due to the birth of a child must be supported by a medical statement.
-Fathers would generally be eligible to use sick leave if their presence is needed due to the serious health condition of an eligible family member. - 2.
-Absences related to adoption when the employee's presence is required for health-related reasons qualify for use of sick leave.
-Other FMLA absences related to adoption qualify for use of annual, personal leave, or authorized leave without pay. - 3.
-Since leave donations are credited to recipients' sick leave balances, employees who are on FMLA can only use donated leave for absences that qualify for use of sick leave. - 4.
-While on FMLA, employees who have health insurance benefits through the State Health Benefit Plan are entitled to maintain this health insurance coverage at the employee rate.
-If premiums change while employees are on FMLA, they are responsible for paying the new premiums. - 5.
-In order to maintain health insurance and any benefits through the Flexible Benefits Program, employees on FMLA with pay (those using sick/donated, annual or personal leave) continue to pay premiums through payroll deductions. - 6.
-Employees on FMLA without pay will be advised of the cost for maintaining health insurance and any benefits through the Flexible Benefits Program, arrangements for making payments and consequences for not making timely payments.
+The employee's spouse or partner would generally be eligible to use sick leave if their presence is needed due to the serious health condition of an eligible family member. - 2.
+Absences related to adoption when the employee's presence is required for health- related reasons qualify for use of sick leave.
+Other FML absences related to adoption qualify for use of compensatory time, annual, personal leave, or authorized leave without pay. - 3.
+Since leave donations are credited to recipients' sick leave balances, employees who are on FML can only use donated leave for absences that qualify for use of sick leave. - 4.
+While on FML, employees who have health insurance benefits through the State Health Benefit Plan are entitled to maintain this health insurance coverage at the employee rate.
+If premiums change while employees are on FML, they are responsible for paying the new premiums. - 5.
+In order to maintain health insurance and any benefits through the Flexible Benefits Program, employees on FML with pay (those using compensatory time, sick/donated, annual or personal leave) continue to pay premiums through payroll deductions.

-- a.
-Employees on FMLA without pay must complete and submit the following forms to their designated Human Resources Representative. - i.
+- 6. Employees on FML without pay will be advised of the cost for maintaining health insurance and any benefits through the Flexible Benefits Program, arrangements for making payments and consequences for not making timely payments. - a.
+Employees on FML without pay must complete and submit the following forms to their designated Human Resources Representative. - i.
 Request to Continue Health Benefits During Leave of Absence Without Pay. - ii.
 Disability Certification, if appropriate. - b.
-Employees with at least one (1) year of participation in the Group Term Life Insurance Program under the Employees' Retirement System (ERS) may retain coverage while on FMLA without pay.
-A request to continue coverage must be made in writing to ERS prior to beginning the FMLA without pay.
+Employees with at least one (1) year of participation in the Group Term Life Insurance Program under the Employees' Retirement System (ERS) may retain coverage while on FML without pay.
+A request to continue coverage must be made in writing to ERS prior to beginning the FML without pay.
 Coverage terminates if this written request is not received. - 7.
 Employees must coordinate with their leadership regarding the use of paid leave.
 If the employee exhausts FML and the employee enters into a leave without pay status, health insurance and flexible benefits may be continued by paying the monthly premiums in a timely manner.